 Make sure to check out the NARLI 2 webpage for more information.
 Also keep updated on Twitter through @RLEsports

 Thirdly, LAN was announced in London, England on the June 8-10th weekend.
 Information about the event can be found here.
 It’s sure to be a great time and I think the Europeans are happy that LAN has finally crossed the ocean again.
 Make sure to book your hotel and tickets as soon as possible because they will most likely sell out quickly!

-This season is sure to excite Rocket League fans everywhere so keep up to date through Twitter for event details, articles, and schedule information.
+This season is sure to excite Rocket League (a taste of the excitement) fans everywhere so keep up to date through Twitter for event details, articles, and schedule information.

 Until next time peeps!